 - Fertilizer: Once per month during Spring & Summer

 The Philodendron Imperial Green is a gorgeous self-heading variety from the Araceae family.
-Unlike climbing vine varieties, the Imperial Green grows upright, producing a spectacular display of broad, glossy-green leaves.
+Unlike climbing vine varieties (like the Micans), the Imperial Green grows upright, producing a spectacular display of broad, glossy (or sometimes rippled) green leaves.

 If you’re wondering where you’ve seen this plant before, it’s likely you’ve already spotted a philodendron imperial red.
 The green variety is extremely similar, so similar in fact, it has the same care requirements.